barsoom/excel-esv/README.md

 output = ESV.parse(data)  # => [ [ "Name", "Dogs", … ], … ]
 ```

+This assumes a file with a single worksheet and will raise otherwise.

 ### Generate in Ruby on Rails

 In `config/initializers/mime_types.rb`: